Point of Attachment Questions

 NO, the trailer pole must be fully pressure-treated, or an untreated cedar pole stripped of all bark.
 It must have a minimum diameter of 8" at the base and 6" at the top.
 A 6" x 6" pressure-treated timber is also acceptable.

 A 4" x 6" (minimum) pressure-treated timber, usually 10 feet in length, is installed 4 feet minimum into the ground leaving 5 feet out of the ground to mount the meter enclosure and disconnect on.

 Yes, a grounding clamp, commonly known as a gedney clamp, is attached to the conduit to bond the conduit to the ground rod.

 The materials supplied by the customer for the pole end of the service are:

-1 threaded / non-threaded coupling or insultated bushing
+- 1 threaded / non-threaded coupling or insulated bushing

 These materials must be on site at the time of the meter inspection.